 The other great part of these hybrids are their resin bottom track.
 The bottom tracking is what holds the pool wall at the base of the pool structure.
 The bottom rail is very important as it comes into contact with the most moisture, sits in the ground, and is the base of the entire pool.
 Building the bottom track with resin makes sure it will stand up to the environment and the moisture that builds up at the base of the pool.

 The one drawback to resin bottom tracks come during the installation when you are trying to form the pool and get the wall in place.
 The resin will bend and flex unlike a steel bottom track and can make it a little tougher to form the circle.
 The resin manufacturers know this though and have given installers the ability to pin the bottom track into the ground to keep it from moving during installation.
+This is why it is important to find a reputable installer that will make sure to get this right

-If you are hiring a professional above ground installation company this should not be something you have to worry about.
 One thing to keep in mind is that resin materials are not cheap and usually the resin steel hybrids will be on the upper end of the above ground price range.

 Whether you are looking at aluminum, steel, or resin one thing to compare is the width and girth of the pool’s top rails and uprights.
 The top rail can range from 6” to 8” and the uprights from 5″ to 7″.
 The wider the supports on the pool the stronger the pool will be no matter the material, so that is an important part of your pool research.